100% FREE CONSULTATION

 Construction site injuries can happen due to a variety of reasons, including negligence and defective equipment.
 Common causes of construction accidents include falls from heights, scaffolding collapses, and being struck by falling objects.

-To protect workers in New York City, there are laws and regulations in place.
-These include the New York State Labor Law, which specifies safety requirements for construction sites and places the responsibility for providing a safe working environment on property owners and contractors.
+To protect workers in New York City, the New York State Labor Law specifies safety requirements for construction sites and places the responsibility for providing a safe working environment on property owners and contractors.

 Certain types of construction workers are at higher risk of accidents, such as electricians, iron workers, and plumbers, who often work in hazardous conditions.

-At Goldberg & Loren, our experienced construction accident lawyers can help injured construction workers navigate the complex legal process and fight for their rights to obtain compensation for their injuries and financial losses.
+At Goldberg & Loren, our experienced 3rd party construction accident lawyers can help you navigate the complex legal process and fight for your rights.

 What is a Construction Accident?